Book review

 Alternatives

-- The Contemporary Singer (Anne Peckham) — More exercise-focused with CD tracks.
+- The Contemporary Singer (Anne Peckham) — More exercise-focused with audio tracks.

-- Our Vocal Health Recovery tutorial — When the book’s push days leave you hoarse.
+- Vocal Health Recovery tutorial — When push days leave you hoarse.

 Amazon links may earn a commission at no extra cost to you.
 We only review books we believe help singers practice better with our tools.